Liuyang fireworks: History

-According to the *Chinese Industrial Gazetteer*, firecrackers "originated in the Tang Dynasty, flourished in the Song Dynasty, and originated in Liuyang."
+According to the Chinese Industrial Gazetteer, firecrackers "originated in the Tang Dynasty, flourished in the Song Dynasty, and originated in Liuyang."
 The original motive for the creation of fireworks was to ward off evil spirits.
 More than 1,300 years ago, Li Tian from Dayao, Liuyang (born on the 18th day of the 4th lunar month in 601, died on the 18th day of the 12th lunar month in 690), invented firecrackers on the 18th day of the 9th lunar month in 621.
 In Liuyang City, there are still traces of historical gunpowder research and development at the foot of a mountain at the banks of the Liuyang River preserved for future generations to worship.
 It was said that he mixed charcoal, sulfur and saltpeter, compressed the mixture in an enclosure (a bamboo tube) and the mixture exploded when it was burned.
-Because of Li Tian's invention, Liuyang became synonymous with fireworks and is commonly known as “the hometown for firecrackers and fireworks.
-“Liuyang Fireworks” branded products are widely recognized in China.
+Because of Li Tian's invention, Liuyang became synonymous with fireworks.

 During the Yongzheng reign of the Qing dynasty (1644–1911), Liuyang fireworks became an article of tribute to the royal families which gave an added impetus to the developing trade.
 Fireworks workshops boomed, until more than nine out of ten households were engaged in the trade.
 Fireworks began to be exported to more than 20 countries and regions.

-In 1933, "Shijixiang" won an award at the Chicago International Exposition for its "Deer Bamboo" brand fireworks.In 1995, Liuyang City was named the "Hometown of Fireworks in China."
+In 1933, "Shijixiang" won an award at the Chicago International Exposition for its "Deer Bamboo" brand fireworks.
+In 1995, Liuyang City was named the "Hometown of Fireworks in China".
 In 2001, a local Fireworks Culture Research Association was established.
 In 2004, the Liuyang fireworks brand was registered as a well-known trademark by the Trademark Office of the State Administration for Industry and Commerce.
 On May 20, 2007, the traditional techniques of making Liuyang fireworks were included in the first batch of national intangible cultural heritage listings.

-Liuyang is the world's most concentrated fireworks production enterprises.
-Whether at the closing ceremony of the Qatar World Cup, the opening and closing ceremonies of the Beijing Winter Olympics, or the 2008 Beijing Olympics, Liuyang fireworks have been a prominent feature in many major celebrations both domestically and internationally.
-It is even said that out of every 10 fireworks set off worldwide, 6 come from Liuyang.